metaesque/meta/README.md

    - 'auto' type

-- NamespaceConstruct.expandMeta() needs updating so that each namespace has an 'id' with not dots in it.
+- NamespaceConstruct.expandMeta() needs updating so that each namespace has an 'id' with no dots in it.
 The code in NamespaceConstruct.createImplicitParents() was designed for use in the namespace initializer, but similar code can be crafter for expandMeta.